Pop Culture Madness!

 The Habits

-Watching Titanic at the theater, also watching Sci Fi classics films Contact, The Fifth Element, Gattaca, Men in Black, and Starship Troopers when Titanic tickets were sold out.
+Watching Titanic at the theater and Sci-Fi classics films Contact, The Fifth Element, Gattaca, Men in Black, and Starship Troopers when Titanic tickets were sold out.

 Reading The Partner by John Grisham